Psara obscuralis

-Psara obscuralis, the obscure psara moth, is a moth of the family Crambidae.
+Psara obscuralis, commonly known as the obscure psara moth, is a species of moth in the family Crambidae.
 It is found in North America, where it has been recorded from Maryland to Florida, west to Texas and Illinois.
 In the south, the range extends to Central America, where it has been recorded from Mexico and Costa Rica.

+Description

 The wingspan is about 23 mm.
-The forewings are dull yellowish to brown with dark antemedial and postmedial lines and a dark rectangular reniform spot.
-There is light brownish shading in the subterminal area.
-The hindwings are similar to the forewings in colour and markings, but lack an antemedial line and are paler toward the base.
 Adults are on wing from May to September.

+Behaviour and ecology

-The larvae feed on Petiveria alliacea.
+The larvae feed on Petiveria alliacea and Phytolacca americana.